uq-its-ss/design-system/packages/foundation-misc/README.md

 # `@uqds/foundation-misc`

-> Foundation (5) misc. parts still in use by some other UIDF packages
+> Foundation (5) misc. parts still in use by some other UQDS packages

 ## Usage